Last Updated on 29 November 2025 by Cycloscope

 Bicycles and motorbikes are not allowed in the natural park, for obvious reasons.
 Dogs are also not welcome here.

-Visitors pay a park entrance fee of R210 per person per day (children 50%).
+Visitors pay a park entrance fee of R210 per person per day (50% off for children).
 Persons with a South African ID get a discounted rate.

-All companies running safari trips in iMfolozi use very similar vehicles, those are 10-sits open deck 4×4, which are supposed to be tall enough to keep you safe.
+All companies running safari trips in iMfolozi use very similar vehicles: 10-seater open-deck 4x4s that are supposed to be tall enough to keep you safe.

-In order to get to the park at dawn, if you are based in St. Lucia, you’ll be picked up at 5 am from your hotel and after an hour, at dawn, you will arrive at the gate of the national park.
-The drive from Durban instead takes about 3 hours, so be prepared to get very sleepy by the middle of the day.
+To get to the park at dawn, if you are based in St. Lucia, you’ll be picked up at 5 am from your hotel and, after an hour, arrive at the national park gate.
+The drive from Durban takes about 3 hours, so be prepared to get very sleepy by midday.
 It’s also unlikely that you’ll make it in time for dawn.

-The best option if you don’t want to get up too early is to sleep the night before in the town of Hluhluwe, which is just minutes away from the park gate.
+The best option if you don’t want to get up too early is to stay in Hluhluwe the night before, which is just minutes from the park gate.

-Dawn in the iMfolozi park is spectacular, with the sun rising among the hills in this picture-perfect scenario so stereotypically African.
+Dawn in the iMfolozi park is spectacular, with the sun rising among the hills in this picture-perfect, stereotypical African scene.

-After one hour of looking out for those wildlife that likes to wake up early, you’ll be taken to one of the basecamps for a simple but good breakfast.
+After one hour of looking out for those wildlife that like to wake up early, you’ll be taken to one of the base camps for a simple but good breakfast.
 Ours included: sandwiches, croissants, yogurt, cakes, muffins, juice, coffee, and tea.
-This pre-breakfast ride wasn’t very successful for us, we only saw a few buffaloes and a super-sleepy rhino from far away.
+This pre-breakfast ride wasn’t very successful for us; we only saw a few buffalo and a super-sleepy rhino from far away.

 We resumed the drive after about half an hour and went deep into the park.
-In the next few hours, we saw a bit of everything: many beautiful giraffes very close to the road, plenty of warthogs, a huge specimen of male kudu that impressed even our very experienced driver, an elephant in mast walking beside us, a huge herd of elephants from far, a white rhino couple, zebras, vultures, eagles and even a huge male lion from far.
+In the next few hours, we saw a bit of everything: many beautiful giraffes very close to the road, plenty of warthogs, a massive specimen of male kudu that impressed even our very experienced driver, an elephant in mast walking beside us, an enormous herd of elephants from far, a white rhino couple, zebras, vultures, eagles and even a huge male lion from far.

 It’s, of course, a good idea to bring good binoculars, although the driver usually has a spare pair for you to borrow.

 After lunch, we hopped on the truck again for another drive around, with beautiful views of the river and more and more animals.
-At 2 pm we left the park and drove back to St. Lucia, where we arrived around 3 pm.
+At 2 pm, we left the park and drove back to St. Lucia, arriving around 3 pm.

-The tour lasts thus 10 hours, two are spent getting there and 8 inside the park.
+The tour lasts 10 hours, 2 of which are spent getting there and 8 inside the park.

-The half-day tour from St. Lucia is identical but ends before lunchtime at about 11:30/12:00.
-We chose the whole day because the difference in cost between one and the other option was not much.
+The half-day tour from St. Lucia is identical, but it ends before lunchtime, around 11:30/12:00.
+We chose the whole-day tour because the difference in cost between the two options was not much.

 We paid 1200 Rand for the whole day.
-While the half-day is 950 and doesn’t include the lunch.
+At the same time, the half-day is 950 and doesn’t include lunch.

 Where to stay near (or in) Hluhluwe – Umfolozi